HyperloopUPV-H8/h9-backend/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
-about: Task that will be asigned to a member
+about: Tasks are units of work assigned to members to be completed.
 title: ''
 labels: Task
 assignees: ''